 The Foundation encourages all individuals to report any incidents of harassment or other prohibited conduct forbidden by this policy immediately so that complaints can be quickly and fairly resolved.

 The Foundation will provide education and training on diversity and harassment to increase knowledge and awareness of conduct that may be perceived by others in the workplace as harassment.
 The appropriate training will be provided to all managers and employees of the Foundation.

 Although the Foundation has limited authority to discipline a non-employee harasser (such as a client, customer, contractor, vendor or supplier), it will take remedial action aimed at ensuring that the conduct stops.

-The Conrad N. Hilton Foundation is committed to operating with integrity through business practices that are in compliance with applicable laws, regulations, and policies which include complete financial reporting and sound financial stewardship of its assets.
-Employees have the responsibility to report any circumstance of which they have actual knowledge, or a reasonable good faith belief, that the Foundation’s internal controls, auditing functions, accounting systems, or governance polices are compromised or threatened.
+The Conrad N. Hilton Foundation is committed to operating with integrity through business practices that are in compliance with applicable laws, regulations and policies, which include complete financial reporting and sound financial stewardship of its assets.
+Employees have the responsibility to report any circumstance of which they have actual knowledge, or a reasonable good faith belief, that the Foundation’s internal controls, auditing functions, accounting systems or governance policies are compromised or threatened.

 Therefore, employees will not be subject to disciplinary or retaliatory action by the Foundation or any of its employees or agents as a result of:

 - disclosing information internally or to a government or law enforcement agency where they have reasonable cause to believe that the information discloses a violation or possible violation of federal or state law or regulations;

 - reporting suspected conflicts of interest, self-dealing, unethical behavior or concerns about the Foundation’s internal controls, auditing function, accounting systems, or governance in good faith; or